TylerYep/wolfbot/README.md

 * Unit Testing:
   * Wolf_inds isn't used in stats.py
   * Insomniac testing is very confusing to me.
-  * One night output doesn't work 100% of the time.
   * Test constructors more thoroughly.
   * Make_prediction needs more thorough testing.
   * Should all object constructors take in a list and convert it to a tuple manually, for easy JSONing?